 How do we choose optimal points of crossover for 2- and 3-way constructions?

 One reader has pointed out that taking the point of crossover between mid and tweeter up to 4 kHz does not remove this "problem" out of the range critical to the ear's highest sensitivity.
 4 kHz is actually right at the peak of the ear's sensitivity.
 True!
-I have no explanation for the subjective benefits of adding a small upper midrange handling the 800-4000 Hz range compared to a 1" dome going down to e.g. 2.5 kHz or a suitable 5-6" going up to e.g. 2.5 kHz.
-Possibly the explanation is that by adding a small upper midrange we may have a driver with significant reduced distortion in this critical area compared to two drivers that work at the very limit of their optimal operational range.
+I have no definitive explanation for the subjective benefits of adding a small upper midrange handling the 800-4000 Hz range compared to a 1" dome going down to e.g. 2 kHz other than the change in dispersion from a 6" to a 1" dome is significant and a small driver in-between helps smoothing this transition in dispersion.

 Spendor, Peak Consult and Verity Audio have no trouble (?) taking a suitable midrange driver up to 3800 Hz - and with apparent success.
 And I'm sure that the choices they have made are very well considered.
 They simply want to have one single driver handling the entire midrange and lower treble to get rid of this problem.
 However, taking a 5" AudioTechnology driver up to 3800 Hz does have an impact on the overall voicing of a speaker.
 I've tried taking my AudioTechnology 4H52 up to 4500 Hz crossing over to a SS 9500 treble unit (4th order slopes) and I wasn't too thrilled.
 The dispersion from a 100 cm^2 cone at 4 kHz is not the best, but possibly a 2nd order filter will make a suitable blend of sounds to enhance the midrange driver's limited ability to perform well at such high frequencies.Comments are welcome.

 is the SP38/13 approach and to my knowledge not much used, if